Rishi Sunak seeking 'urgent clarification' that Irish government will not erect border migration checkpoints

-Rishi Sunak seeking 'urgent clarification' that Irish government will not erect border checkpoints to stop illegal migration amid criticism of Dublin 'hypocrisy'
+Rishi Sunak seeking 'urgent clarification' that Irish government will not erect border checkpoints to stop asylum seekers amid criticism of Dublin 'hypocrisy'

 and live on Freeview channel 276